-Whether it's the pre-Christmas rush or how busy it is in the news, it's easy to feel a bit overwhelmed at the moment.
+Whether it's what's going on in the news or the stresses of a busy family life, it's easy to feel a bit overwhelmed sometimes.
 But fear not, because books are always there waiting to whisk you away on a magical adventure!

 Stories can offer such a brilliant escape, so we asked you on social media to share some of your favourite comfort reads.

 You gave us some fantastic recommendations (it looks like you might want to start with Little Women and The Secret Garden - they came up a lot!)
 Below, we share some of our other favourite suggestions...